Skip to navigation Skip to content

 • other information could include:

 • any unverified, self-reported medical conditions or observed symptoms associated with a medical condition.
-This may include a statement that effective assessment including referrals to specialist services such as Disability Employment Service (DES) depends on whether the customer can provide further relevant medical evidence to support the self-reported medical condition(s)
+This may include a statement that effective assessment including referrals to specialist services such as Inclusive Employment Australia (IEA) depends on whether the customer can provide further relevant medical evidence to support the self-reported medical condition(s)

 • any new customer details such as change of address